You probably are missing a lot… you have blind spots.

 Final Approach: Find a Mentor

 One other approach you should consider is finding a mentor or coach who can give you a different perspective.
+Go to mastermylife.com to see how coaches get their certifications.
 Having someone who you can sit and talk with who will ask you challenging questions, offer differing opinions and experiences, and force you to think about things differently can help you identify your blind spots.
 Regular conversations will help you identify them before they cause you real problems.

 Ultimately, sticking your head in the sand and pretending you don’t have blind spots is the surest way to fail.
 Take time and do the work to improve your awareness to better address your blind spots.
 Your investment will definitely pay off on your path to leadership success.